kochm/wp-mendeley-plugin/readme.txt

 == Change log ==

+= 1.1.19 (09.08.2017)
+* fixed problem in code for loading CSL template files (thanks to poundsixzeros for helping)

 = 1.1.18 (07.08.2017)
 * some more adaption to the code to make it work with PHP 7 (replaced deprecated code)
 * add support for setting refresh cycle for caches to "never" (thanks to Constantin Orasan for the patch)